Tomazius/HotelApp/README.md

 3. Create a new Database called "hotel-webapp", collation - utf8_general_ci;
 4. If you do not have IntelliJ, you can run cmd 'mvn spring-boot:run' (before changing your local directory to the folder holding the downloaded app from Github);
 5. Now you can access 'http://localhost:808/home' in your browser;
+6. The code is set to generate the required 5 rooms automatically, to book, you only need to type in your first and last names;
-6. You can navigate the homepage: book a room, see the room occupation status, check out, lookup the visit history;
+7. You can navigate the homepage: book a room, see the room occupation status, check out, lookup the visit history;

 Still quite a few things to learn, but happy overall.